gnqn/CubeFlows/README.md

-# SQLChains Prototype
+# CubeFlows Prototype
 ## 1. Overview

-This repository contains the executable prototype of SQLChains, the corresponding dataset, and specific methods for reproducing the experimental results in our VLDB submission.
+This README provides instructions for running the CubeFlows prototype (`Prototype.rar`), including system setup, execution commands, and the experimental methods used to reproduce the results in the paper.

 ## 2. Directory Structure

 The prototype requires the following fixed directory structure (already configured in the provided ZIP package).
 Do NOT modify the structure to ensure successful execution:

-      SQLChains-VLDB/
+      Prototype/

       ├── lib/                 # Dependencies (no action required)

       ├── chains.db            # 1GB dataset/metadata file

-      ├── README.md            # This documentation

       └── SQLChains.jar        # Executable prototype (JDK8 compiled)